 We received support from researchers of the Jakarta chapter of Indonesia’s biggest Muslim organization.
 They rejected the intended ban of legal alcohol with this remarkable statement: "If a government policy leads to vastly increased distribution of and easier access to bootleg liquor, (…) this would be the wrong step by the government. (…) As a Muslim, of course, alcohol is still haram (forbidden).
 But this is not about halal or haram, this is about saving our younger generation, this is about making an effective policy."

 Sadly, the recent tragedy has proven our point.

 This time, CIPS had just finished two surveys of bootleg liquor consumption in Bandung, the capital of West Java province, where most deaths occurred.
-In the last three weeks our positions appeared 53 times in domestic media and in international news reports.
-We gave many interviews and appeared in TV news and a live talkshow.
+In the last three weeks, our positions appeared 53 times in domestic media and in international news reports.
+We gave many interviews and appeared on TV news and on a live talk show.

 Since the tragedy underlined the dangers of bootleg alcohol, CIPS is now cautiously optimistic that the alcohol prohibition bill will not be passed into law, at least for now.
 Yet, we need to maintain our vigilance and continue to call for stronger law enforcement, more affordable access to legally produced alcohol, and proper information about the dangers of bootleg liquor.

 Despite the worldly challenges, I wish you all a peaceful Ramadan that allows for reflection and empathy for those less fortunate than ourselves!